moment/momentjs.com/docs/moment/03-manipulating/08-utc.md

 a.hours(); // 16 UTC
 ```

-Utc can also be used to convert out of a fixed offset mode:
+UTC can also be used to convert out of a fixed offset mode:

 ```javascript
 moment.parseZone('2016-05-03T22:15:01+02:00').utc().format(); //"2016-05-03T20:15:01Z"